julienetie/aventador/documentation.md

 #### Styling
 - ids should not be used for styling.
-- Within CSS data attributes should only be used for animation state.
+- Within CSS, data attributes should only be used for animation state.
 - class should be prefered for styling.

 #### Optimised read operations
-Only perform read operations within the *.write()* callback and *.then()* continuations.
+Only perform read operations within the *.read()* callback and *.then()* continuations.
 ```javascript
    read(()=>{
      console.log(e.sideBar().textContent);